2023 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship 48: Albuquerque
+BKFC 48 Albuquerque: Dodson vs. Ridge

-Bare Knuckle Fighting Championship 48: Albuquerque was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on August 11, 2023.
+BKFC 48 Albuquerque: Dodson vs. Ridge was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on August 11, 2023.

 The event was headlined by John Dodson vs. JR Ridge, which crowned the inaugural BKFC Flyweight Champion.

 Social media influencer Bryce Hall made his debut in the sport against Gee Perez at this event and was victorious.